JuliaLang/julia/doc/src/manual/functions.md

 7.416198487095663
 ```

-The elementwise pipe operator `.|>` is a useful combination of the chaining/piping and dot vectorization syntax (described next).
+The pipe operator can also be used with broadcasting, as `.|>`, to provide a useful combination of the chaining/piping and dot vectorization syntax (described next).

 ```jldoctest
 julia> ["a", "list", "of", "strings"] .|> [uppercase, reverse, titlecase, length]